reasonmethis/docdocgo-core/README.md

 If you simply wish to use the bot, you don't need to install it.
 It is available at [https://docdocgo.streamlit.app](https://docdocgo.streamlit.app).
 If you would like to run the bot on your local machine, you can follow the instructions below.

-> Note: there's a lot more information about working with DocDocGo from a developer's perspective in the [Developer Guide](README-FOR-DEVELOPERS.md).
-You can also switch to the `developer-docs` collection and ask development-related questions to the bot.
-Happy building!
+**For developers:** There's a lot more information about working with DocDocGo from a developer's perspective in the [Developer Guide](https://github.com/reasonmethis/docdocgo-core/blob/main/README-FOR-DEVELOPERS.md).
+A likely even better way to get your development-related questions answered is to ask DocDocGo itself!
+Simply switch to the `developer-docs` collection by typing `/db use developer-docs` and then ask your question.

 ### 1. Clone this repository and cd into it